 Most are not available for public admittance, but there are two buildings that have been repurposed for recreation programs or rented for events (those buildings are not included in this photo gallery).

 The home above was originally built in 1837 in Roanoke County.

 You can read more about it and some of the other historic buildings here.

 It is representative of the type of home that most middle-class farmers from this area owned.

 This home came from an 80-acre farm where 40 acres were actively farmed.

 There are great plans in place for the development of Explore Park.

-There are plans for camping, fishing access, a zip line, a bouldering wall, kayaking and canoeing through rapids, and tons more amazing things.
+There are plans for camping, fishing access, a zip line (since the time of this writing, camping and a ropes course have been added), a bouldering wall, kayaking and canoeing through rapids, and tons more amazing things.